IamCarron/LEMP-Docker/README.md

 ## ⚙️ Configuration

-Nginx configuration resides in `config/nginx/`.
+Nginx configuration files can be found under `config/nginx/`.

 ## 🚀 Usage

-To employ this stack, simply follow these steps:
+To utilize this stack, follow these steps:

 ##### Clone this repository.

-Clone it via: `git clone https://github.com/IamCarron/LEMP-Docker.git`.
+Clone it with: `git clone https://github.com/IamCarron/LEMP-Docker.git`.

 ##### Start the server.

-Initiate the server by executing the following command within the cloned directory: `docker-compose up`.
+Launch the server by executing the following command within the cloned directory: `docker-compose up`.

 ## 🛠️ Entering the containers